 If an error message is printed by the DAPLINIT program, find the error message in the Systems Manual.
 If no error message is printed, check that the AUTOEXEC.
 BAT file on your boot volume contains a line beginning with the command DAPLINIT.
-If no DAPLINIT line is found, use the INSTALL pro-gram again, being careful to install the software on the correct volume.
+If no DAPLINIT line is found, use the INSTALL program again, being careful to install the software on the correct volume.

-DAPview issues the error message "Could not establish communications" OR DAPview does not display a DAPL # prompt.
+DAPvi ew issues the error message "Could not establish communications" OR DAPvi ew does not display a DAPL # prompt.
 The Data Acquisition Processor is not communicating with your PC.
 This may indicate that an error occurred at boot time.
 Check that no error messages are printed when you boot your system.

-If your PC has cards other than those listed at the beginning of the chapter, a card may be interfering with communications.
-Remove optional cards, boot the PC, and try using DAPview again.
+If your PC contains optional cards, a card may be interfering with communications.
+Remove the optional cards, reboot the PC, and try using DAPview again.